uswitch/analytij/README.md

 You need a [service account](https://developers.google.com/console/help/?csw=1#service_accounts) to use this lib.

-Instructions copied from [legato] (https://github.com/tpitale/legato/wiki/OAuth2-and-Google#service-accounts
+Instructions copied from [legato](https://github.com/tpitale/legato/wiki/OAuth2-and-Google#service-accounts

 # Service Accounts

 **Note**: Service accounts only work for Google Apps accounts.
 With a regular @gmail.com google account, you'll need an "Installed Application".
-To make this easier, some folks have created [google-oauth2-installed](https://github.com/carnesmedia/google-oauth2-installed).

 ## Registering for API Access